 To get the full rundown on this 'ever increasingly popular' option, read my information page on Strata Finance Loans.

-The Owners Corporation must determine what both the administrative and sinking fund levies will be for the scheme on an annual basis.
-The amounts decided upon must be supported by a budget which must be presented at each Annual General Meeting.
+The Owners Corporation must determine what both the Administrative and Capital Works Fund levies will be for the scheme on an annual basis.
+The amounts decided upon must be supported by a budget AND the Capital Works Fund 10-year plan which must be presented at each Annual General Meeting.
 All the owners can then vote to either accept or reject the proposed budget which must take into account actual and expected expenditure as well as the existing financial situation of the Owners Corporation.

 The levy amount set is payable by every owner based on the unit entitlement of each lot.
 Basically, the larger the unit entitlement of a lot, the greater the portion of the levy amount to be paid by the respective owner.

 Levies are usually payable quarterly and a levy notice is issued by the treasurer of the Owners Corporation or by the Strata Manager, if one has been engaged to look after the scheme.
 The treasurer also must maintain a Levy Register of all levies received.
 Full details of what information needs to be held in the register is in the Strata Schemes Management Regulation 2016 - Regulation 23.
 There's also more information in Strata Schemes Management Act 2016 - Section 99.

 For brand new schemes the Owners Corporation must make its first determination of levies within 14 days from when the Strata Scheme is registered.
 From then on, levies are generally determined at each annual general meeting as per all Strata Schemes.